marondev/JuanFi/README.md

 https://randomnerdtutorials.com/how-to-install-esp8266-board-arduino-ide/

-install dependency libraries at arduino libraries folder
+install dependency libraries in Arduino libraries folder
-* Download this https://github.com/videojedi/ESP8266-Telnet-Client and put it on ardunio library folder
+* Download this https://github.com/videojedi/ESP8266-Telnet-Client and put it in Arduino library folder
-* From arduino, Go to Tools->Manage Libararies->Seach for LiquidCrystal_I2C and installl
+* From Arduino, Go to Tools->Manage Libraries->Seach for LiquidCrystal_I2C and install

 3.)
 Compile and upload code